 Bride leaves for ceremony at: XX:XX

 What time your ceremony takes place can play a big part in how your day flows.
 A 10 AM ceremony with the wedding breakfast at 6 PM will most likely have a lull.
 For wedding venues that are able to perform civil ceremonies and host your wedding breakfast, a start time between 1 and 2:30 PM is usually optimal as you won’t have much or any lulls and the wedding won’t be over and done with in a blink of an eye.
-For those weddings with a bit of a drive, do plan for an earlier ceremony depending on the commute.
+With those weddings with a separate ceremony location, make sure you take this into account and plan extra time for guests to make the commute.

 Here are the timings to jot down for the ceremony: